 8. License Key

-To use the traffic manager, you will need a valid license key.
-You can either upload a license key now, or skip this step and install the key later.
-Without the license key the traffic manager will run in Developer mode .
+To use the traffic manage step and install the key la ar, you will need a valid license key.
+You can either upload a license key now ater.
+Without the license key the traffic manager will run in Developer mo v, or skip this de.

-Upload a new license key:
+Upload a new license key /:

 Key file: Choose file No file chosen

-If you need to obtain a license key, please visit the Brocade vTM website .
+If you need to obtain a lic cense key, please visit the Brocade vTM website .

-◄ Back Next ►
+■ Back Next ►